pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     ..
 Attribute:: openErrMsg

       Contains either an empty string or the last open error message if ``openErrCode > 0``.
-Together with any other error messages of MuPDF's C library, it will also appear on ``SYSERR``.
+To see all messages, look at :attr:`Tools.fitz_stderr`.

       :type: str